Looking for new serif and sans serif pairings? In this article, you'll find the best font combinations.

 Serif fonts have always been used for printing because of their legibility.
 Nowadays, we find more experimental serif fonts, so if you're designing for long-form text, be sure to keep good legibility in mind.
 Since the technology boom, sans serif fonts have been the number one choice for screen projects.
 In the last few years, we've seen many great fonts for legibility, both serif and sans serif.

-If you're looking for a good mix of serif and sans serif fonts, here are some key suggestions:
+If you're looking at mixing serif and sans serif, here are some key suggestions:

 - Typefaces have personalities.
 Be sure to choose fonts that have a similar mood or are inspired by a similar era.